ironmanfpv/Algebraic-Equation-GPT4/README.md

 Algebraic Equation GPT4 is the most complete and most powerful version of the project yet.
 This repo combines image text recognition API,Speech to Text API and a LLM.
 A photo or an image containing Mathematics equation(s) is fed to the app.
-The web application implements OPENAI Vision API to extract text from the source.
+The web application implements OpenAI Vision API to extract text from the source.
 Equation(s) to be solved may also be keyed in or written out, to edit the extracted text.
 The extracted equation is fed to an LLM which then analyses and solves it.
 A solution, together with its comprehensive explanation is output to the user.